raviqqe/til-old/linuxbrew.md

 or

 ```
-Error: Git is not in your PATH
+Error: Git must be installed and in your PATH!
 ```

 Install ruby.